Appearance

 Template Functions

-Template functions allow you to use pre-built logic built into App Maker to complete certain tasks that you wouldn't normally be able to do with by just templating data.
+Template functions allow you to use pre-built logic built into App Maker to complete certain tasks that you wouldn't normally be able to do by just templating data.

 A good example of this is linked and child issues in Jira.
 The full content of these issues is not available in the issue context, so you can't just template them in like you would with other fields.